-MCC requires entrance testing (ASSET) in mathematics, reading and writing BEFORE students may enroll in certain courses to insure that students are adequately prepared for classes.
-Such courses are identified with a "TM" in the semester class schedules.
-Some courses require a minimum test score as a prerequisite for enrollment, while others use the scores for purposes of advisement.
-Students may also take one of the ASSET advanced mathematics tests in order to waive certain prerequisite courses in mathematics.
-Students receive their scores and written recommendations of which classes they are prepared to take upon completion of the testing.
-The results from these tests will assist students in planning a successful college career.
-Testing will require approximately 90 minutes to complete.
+MCC requires entrance (ASSET) testing in mathematics, reading and writing skills BEFORE students may enroll in certain courses to insure that students are adequately prepared.
+These courses are identified with TM in the semester class schedules.
+Some courses require a minimum test score as a prerequisite for enrollment while others use the scores for advisement.
+Students may elect to take an ASSET advanced mathematics test in order to waive certain mathematics prerequisite courses.
+Testing will require approximately two-and-one-half hours to complete.